 Crime statistics for Cal Poly are provided for all prospective and current students, faculty and staff on the website, along with critical updates and prevention advisories.
 These statistics are reported monthly to the Federal and State Departments of Justice as well as annually to the Office of the Chancellor of the CSU.
 Crime statistics are published to inform the campus community and to meet mandated reporting requirements.
 A printed copy of the Campus Security Report is available by request at the University Police Department.

-Institutional and Financial Assistance Information
+Availability of Institutional and Financial Assistance Information

 Student Financial Assistance.
 Director, Financial Aid, Admin.
 212; 805.756.2927